minicomp/ed/documentation.md

 ## Pages

-Your editions are treated as collections in Ed.
+Your editions are treated as [collections](https://jekyllrb.com/docs/collections/) in Ed.
 Other web pages in your site exist outside the `_texts` folder.
 The homepage, for example, is constructed from the `index.html` file found on the root folder of your Ed project.

 You will notice that the homepage in particular has a `.html` file ending instead of a `.md` ending.
 All template files in Jekyll are HTML, and the index behaves as a template file.
 Although these files are mostly written in HTML, notice that they still contain YAML front matter and liquid tags.
 To edit the homepage replace the content on the file shipped with Ed, making sure that your changes to `index.html` are written in valid HTML.
 The same goes for the template files in the `_layouts` folder.

+Ed also comes with a search page, `search.html`.
+This page implements [elastic lunr](http://elasticlunr.com/), "a lightweight full-text search engine in Javascript for browser search and offline search."
+This simple search page can be useful if you have large collections of texts.
+If you don't, and don't feel the need, go ahead and delete it along with the `public/js` folder.

-Besides the homepage, Ed ships with an About page, `about.md` and a Bibliography page, `bibliography.md`.
+Besides the homepage and the search page, Ed ships with an About page, `about.md` and a documentation page, `documentation.md`, i.e. this page.
 As you can see, these are regular `.md` files.
 You can replace the contents of each file using normal kramdown syntax.
 This also applies to any new page you create, which you should remember to save with an `.md` extension.
 When editing the `bibliography.md` file, be careful not to replace the liquid tag that generates your bibliography, unless you don't want to have a bibliography at all.

 ---